Mentoring and Induction for Beginning Educators

 On this page...

-The beginning educator must be employed by a public school district or an area education agency (AEA).
-A mentor is assigned - not to evaluate for employment purposes, but to observe, critique, and provide support and advice on effective teaching practices.
+Beginning Teacher: Every beginning educator in the first or second year of the profession enters into a two-year induction program that addresses personal and professional needs and trains him or her on the Iowa Teaching Standards and Criteria.
+The beginning educator, employed by a public school district or an AEA, is assigned a mentor - not to evaluate for employment purposes, but to observe, coach, and provide support and feedback in effective teaching practices.
 In 2006, guidance counselors, teacher librarians, and interns (hired under alternative licensure) were approved to participate in the mentoring and induction program in addition to classroom teachers.

-Data Collection Instructions
+Data Collection and Allocations

 School districts and AEAs report in BEDS the number of first year and second year beginning teachers eligible for Mentoring and Induction funding and the number of beginning administrators eligible for Administrator Mentoring and Induction funding.
 Payments are based on BEDS reporting and subject to availability of funds.
 Payment information is accessible in the Iowa Education Portal.
 Additional information about M&I funding is shared regularly through the School Business Alert.